-- Frequency: How often has your donor given?
+- Frequency: How often does your donor give?

 - Monetary: How much does your donor give?

 Segmenting by RFM score can help you organize your donor database and identify the donors that you’d like to target.
-For example, you can use RFM score to help you identify potential major donors based upon their past behavior.
+For example, you can use the RFM score to help you identify potential major donors based on their past behavior.

-Furthermore, you can use RFM score to communicate with donors you already have.
+Furthermore, you can use the RFM score to communicate with existing donors.
 After all, you wouldn’t want to bombard a recent major donor with another ask right off the bat.

-For example, you can group your donors by:
+For example, you can group your donors by characteristics like:

 - Giving patterns.
 Some donors may already be inclined to give toward the end of the year, while others may need more explanation for why donating at the end of the year is a good idea.

-Now that you know who exactly you’re targeting, you’ll need to determine when and how you’ll be reaching out.
+Now that you know who exactly you’re targeting, you’ll need to determine when and how you’ll reach out.

-Use the information that you learned in this step to formulate your marketing funnel plan (i.e. the process by which you convert a person who is aware of your nonprofit into 1. a donor, and 2. a donor who actively shares your cause with others).
+Use the information you learned in this step to create your marketing funnel plan (i.e., the process by which you convert a person who is aware of your nonprofit into 1. a donor, and 2. a donor who actively shares your cause with others).